salvedojuliao/course-vue/notes.md

         - Component caching can be added via the "keep alive component"

         Telepor & Style Guide: DOM structue can be manipulated via "teleport" - i keeps the component hierarchy!
 Consider following the official style guide to keep your code celan and undertandable.

+# Section 10: Course Project: The Lerarning Resources App
+- Folder UI: have the commom components
+- Folder laytous: Specific components
+- If I add events in custom components like a 'base button', these events fall through until to the native button on its template.
+(That's what happens behind the scenes in VUE)
+- Provide(forneco algo) and Inject (pego esse algo e coloco)

+# Section 11: Forms
+-